R2Northstar/ModdingDocs/docs/source/plugins/pluginsv2/getting-started.rst

 what a plugin dll needs?
 ^^^^^^^^^^^^^^^^^^^^^^^^

-the plugin system looks for a manfest in the dll inserted with windres.
+the plugin system looks for a manifest in the dll inserted with windres.

 the other things are function exports for each callback.